KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 ./komodod -ac_name=EXAMPLE -ac_supply=0 -ac_reward=100000000 -ac_cc=2 -ac_ccenable=228,229
 ```

-When `-ac_cc` is set, but `-ac_ccenable` is not, all Fluidity modules are enabled.
+When `-ac_cc` is set, but `-ac_ccenable` is not, all Antara modules are enabled.

 ::: warning
-`ac_ccenable` disables spending utxos that are created under a non-enabled Fluidity module.
+`ac_ccenable` disables spending utxos that are created under a non-enabled Antara module.
 We have also implemented additional functionality that disables API functions.
 This prevents the user from creating a utxo that `ac_ccenable` would render unspendable.
 It is still possible to create raw transactions that bypass this security feature, and thus create utxos that are unspendable.
 A normal user or developer relying on our API functionality should not be concerned with this.
 However, those who experiment with raw transactions should be cautious.
 :::

 ::: warning
-If the developer is also using a new feature that has yet to be documented here, `ac_cclib`, the evalcodes in the `libcc.so` will not disable Fluidity API calls.
+If the developer is also using a new feature that has yet to be documented here, `ac_cclib`, the evalcodes in the `libcc.so` will not disable Antara API calls.
 Therefore, there remains a risk that a disabled API call can still be used to create a utxo, which will then be non-spendable.
 :::